 Treating a hip fracture depends on where your hip is broken, how severe the break is, and your overall health.
 Treatment options may include:

-Surgical repair with screws, nails, or plates
+- Surgical repair with screws, nails, or plates

-A partial or total hip replacement
+- A partial or total hip replacement

-Wrist and Arm Care
+Wrist and Arm Fractures

 The best treatment depends on the location of the break.
 With the right protection, some fractures may heal on their own.
 Then you may simply need:

+You may need surgery if the fracture shattered your bone, or if the broken pieces don't line up right.
 When you need surgery, a doctor may implant a plate, screws, wires, rods, pins, or an external fixator.
 These devices hold the bone in place while it heals.
-If the bone is in more than two pieces, a bone graft can stimulate faster bone healing.
+If the bone is in more than two pieces, a bone graft can help make it heal faster.

 When you have osteoporosis, all of your treatments focus on protecting and strengthening your bones.
 These include diet, exercise, supplements (including calcium and vitamin D), and osteoporosis medicines.